btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 The backup process needs to be run as `root`.
 It will check for and let you know if you have to switch users.

-The script will set itself up to take the next steps:
+The script will set itself up to take the following steps:

 * Makes a dump of the database
 * Sets BTCPay directory
-* Sets backup directory
+* Sets the backup directory
 * Determines the DB dump path
 * Determines the backup path